-As can be seen, the achieved single observation random error (or precision) is better than 17 ppb, which is the breakthrough (B) requirement, for the GOSAT and the EMMA products.
+As can be seen, the achieved single observation random error (or precision) is close to or better than 17 ppb, which is the breakthrough (B) requirement, for the GOSAT and the EMMA products.
 For SCIAMACHY the precision is worse (50-100 ppb).